dewetblomerus/dewetblomerus.github.io/_posts/2023-05-05-phoenix-project-book.md

 ### Key takeaways

 - Delivering software (or any digital) value, has a lot in common with an assembly line.
 That is why Agile processes and tools have names like "Lean" or "Kanban", which are manufacturing terms.
-- Work In Progress is the single greatest indicator of poor quality and missed deadlines.
+- The amount of Work In Progress is the single greatest indicator of poor quality and missed deadlines.
+Reducing batch sizes and cycle times is the answer.
 - Any improvement made, not at the constraint, is just an illusion.
 I have thought about this a lot while having some deployment issues at work, and when I see any of our Kanban board columns stacked with several cards.

 ### Biggest Surprise